 Join us to see for yourself!
 Book your luxury Egypt tour!

 Crocodiles were mummified in ancient Egypt because they were considered sacred animals connected to Sobek, one of the most powerful crocodile deities in Egyptian religion.
-Sobek was associated with strength, protection, fertility, and the life-giving waters of the Nile.
-In the history of Ancient Egypt's crocodile god, Sobek was believed to control the Nile’s power and ensure agricultural prosperity, making him both respected and feared.
+Sobek was believed to control the Nile's floodwaters and ensure agricultural fertility, making him one of the most widely worshipped deities in ancient Egyptian religion.

 In temples dedicated to Sobek, particularly in areas like Kom Ombo and the Fayoum region, crocodiles were sometimes kept in temple environments where priests cared for them as living representations of the god.
 When these animals died, they were carefully preserved through mummification.
 These crocodile mummies served as religious offerings and sacred symbols honoring Sobek.
 Many smaller crocodile mummies were also created as votive offerings from worshippers seeking protection, strength, or blessings from the crocodile deities.